tylermilner/cookiecutter-ios-swiftui/CONTRIBUTING.md

 2. Create a `release/*` branch off of `main` (e.g. `release/v1.0.1`).
 3. Update the `version` in `TBD` to the desired version.
 4. Run `pipenv install --dev` to make sure the `Pipfile.lock` file is up-to-date.
-5. Run `TBD` one last time to make sure all tests, linters, etc. pass.
+5. Run `./run-tests.sh && ./lint.sh` one last time to make sure all tests, linters, etc. pass.
 6. Create a pull request from the `release/*` branch to `main`.
 7. Once the pull request is merged, create a new release targeted on `main` in the GitHub UI.
 Make sure to set it to create the corresponding tag on publish